tinujosk/tripswiftapp/README.md

 # tripswiftapp

-## Responsive design final project.
+## Responsive design final project

 The name of the project is TripSwift which is a travel agency website which helps with planning and booking of leisure trips around the world.